zaimabdullah/laravel-social-media-website/NOTE_ME.md

 Commit all updated files into git with comment "Give proper position to new group button".

 - Load all group current user part of
-Create a new query to get the data at the bottom of 'HomeController'.
+Create a new query to get the $groups data + pass it to 'Home.vue' inside 'HomeController'.
 Add groups as props inside 'Home.vue'.

 - Setup display of groups